Nizari Isma'ilism: Rationalism

-Various rival approaches to the challenge that Greek rationalism posed to Quranic revelation permeated early Islamic society.
-The Athʿaris considered Kalam (reason) as contradictory to Islam, and falsafa (philosophy) as antagonistic to faith, which asserts the absolute supremacy of revelation, and the abandonment of reason in the spiritual and secular space (which are interconnected within orthodox Islam).
-The Mu'tazilis took a less absolutist approach, allowing for a limited role of reason (Kalam).
-Isma'ilis adopted an altogether more philosophical approach, in which only through reasoned discourse could one attain understanding of revelation, social structure, and individualism, as well as the functioning of the natural world.
-For this reason Isma'ilis produced a relatively scant collection of theological discourse in comparison to other Shia, and the Sunni.
-Yet they had a leading place in the development of philosophical discourse within the Islamic world.

-While Nizaris subscribe to the Imami jurisprudence, they also follow in part the Ja'fāriyya Madhhab (school of Jurisprudence), which is believed by Shias to have been founded by Imam Ja'far as-Sadiq.
-Nizaris adhere to supremacy of Kalam in the interpretation of scripture, and in the temporal relativism of understanding, as opposed to fiqh (traditional legalism), which adheres to an absolutist approach to revelation.

 For Nizaris, there exists a dialectic between revelation and human reasoning, based on a synergy of Islamic scripture and classical Greek philosophy, in particular Aristotelian reasoning and neoplatonic metaphysics.
 It seeks to extend an understanding of religion and revelation to identify the outwardly apparent (zahir), and also to penetrate to the roots, to retrieve and disclose that which is the inner underlying (batin).
 This process of discovery engages both the intellect ('aql) and the spirit (ruh), generating an integral synergy to illuminate and disclose truths (haqi'qat) culminating in gnosis (ma'rifat).
 Parallels have also been noted between the Nizari version of Imamah and the Platonic idea of a philosopher king.